MrPifo/ToyTanks/README.md

 ## Editor

 The editor is a tool to build your own levels and make usage of already prexisting level elements.
 With the same tool I also create the campaign levels.
-Currently this is a basic feature which can be expanded in future.
+Currently this tool is disabled for users, but it is planned as ingame level editor to upload custom made user levels.
+It just needs more love and polish.

 <img src="https://sperlich.at/assets/project_pictures/toytanks_2.png?" style="width:25vw" />